Funding Program: National Science Foundation Cultivating Cultures of Ethical STEM (NSF CCE STEM) Award Number 1635554

 This project aims to determine whether appropriately structured community engagement, including service learning, actively contributes to the moral maturation of students and facilitates the broadening of their sphere of ethical concern.
 The research team aims to discover: (1) whether and how repeat exposure to the public through curriculum-based community engagement can promote the concern that students have for the public's well-being; (2) what role extracurricular community engagement activities play, if any, in increasing student concern for the public; and (3) whether a new service learning program focused on community engagement and sustainability can have a transformative institutional impact.
 The research team will rigorously evaluate the effects that various forms of community engagement have on students' perceptions of their ethical responsibilities to the public.
 A mixed quantitative and qualitative approach will be used to understand what, why, and how community engagement experiences affect the mindset of students.
 The project should reveal the institutional impact of a broad-based effort to increase opportunities in community engagement and could readily inform curricular design at numerous institutions.

-- The research team developed version 1.0 of the Generalized Professional Responsibility Assessment (GPRA); this version is intended to be used with first year students.
+- First Year Version: The research team developed version 1.0 of the Generalized Professional Responsibility Assessment (GPRA); this version is intended to be used with first year students.
 The foundation and theoretical basis for the GPRA is derived from the Engineering Professional Responsibility Assessment (EPRA) created by Nathan E. Canney and Angela R. Bielefeldt from the University of Colorado – Boulder with support by the U.S. National Science Foundation Division of Engineering Education and Centers under Grant No. 1158863.